Duration : 15 Nights & Days 16

-Destinations : Delhi / Jodhpur / Jaisalmer / Jodhpur / Udaipur / Jojawar / Pushkar / Jaipur / Ranthambhore / Agra
+Destination : Delhi - Jodhpur - Jaisalmer - Jodhpur - Udaipur - Jojawar - Pushkar - Jaipur - Ranthambhore - Agra

 Accommodation : Modern / Heritage / Palace hotels.

-The Royal Rajasthan Tour takes you to some of the most fascinating and interesting destinations in India.
-You get to experience the rich and vibrant culture of Rajasthan, walk through majestic forts and places, taste their exotic cuisine, and explore dense and exciting jungles and perhaps spot the royal Indian tiger in its natural habitat!
-Most of the palaces, that were once homes to the royals, have opened their doors for visitors to come see their culture and way of living.
-These are not only visually magnificent, they also offer heroic tales of valour.
+The Royal Rajasthan Tour one of our bestselling India tour packages takes you to some of the most fascinating and interesting destinations in the princely state of Rajasthan, India.
+You get to experience the rich and vibrant culture of Rajasthan, walkthrough majestic forts and places, taste their exotic cuisine, and explore dense and exciting Indian wildlife jungles and perhaps spot the royal Indian tiger in its natural habitat on a wildlife safari!
+Venture through the palaces once home to the royals, which have now opened up their doors for visitors to come to see their culture and way of living.
+These are not only visually magnificent, but they also offer heroic tales of valour.

 Our travel counselor will meet you at the airport and assist you in your hotel check-in.
 Delhi offers over a thousand monuments, old capital buildings including the present seat of the government, the Lok Sabha, designed by Sir Edwin Lutyens, the British architect, and bustling bazaars.
 In contrast it has some of India's most luxurious and modern hotels, markets and restaurants.

-We will spend the first 2 days exploring Delhi and visit popular sites like Old Delhi, Red Fort, Jama Masjid (Asia's largest mosque), Humayun's Tomb and Qutab Minar.
+You will spend the first 2 days exploring New Delhi visiting historic and heritage sites like Old Delhi, Red Fort, Jama Masjid (Asia's largest mosque), Humayun's Tomb and Qutab Minar.
 The highlight of our expedition will be exploring the busy streets of Chandni Chowk Bazaars by cycle rickshaw.

-Take a flight to Jodhpur, where you will be met by our counselor who will assist you on your onward journey to Jaisalmer.
+Fly to Jodhpur, where you will be assisted by a member of our team, who will help you on your journey onwards to Jaisalmer.

-Deserts, camels, havelis with jharokas (balconies), sand-stone structures and stunning intricate architecture make Jaisalmer a favourite with not just tourists, but also Hollywood producers like Wes Anderson and Christopher Nolan, who have shot their popular films in the city.
-We will visit the magnificent Fort of Jaisalmer, a massive sandcastle rising from the sands, giving us a glimpse of a bygone era and other havelis, visit local markets where you can shop for clothes and artifacts, enjoy local cuisine and stroll through narrow streets soaking in the culture.
+Deserts, camels, havelis with jharokas (balconies), sand-stone structures and stunning intricate architecture makes Jaisalmer a favorite with not just tourists, but also Hollywood producers like Wes Anderson and Christopher Nolan, who have shot their popular films in the city.
+Here you will visit the magnificent Fort of Jaisalmer, a massive sandcastle rising from the sands, giving us a glimpse of a bygone era and other havelis, visit local markets where you can shop for clothes and artifacts, enjoy local cuisine and stroll through narrow streets soaking in the culture.
 In the afternoon we will visit the glorious sand dunes on camel back

-After breakfast, drive 5 hours from Jaiselmer to Jodhpur.
-Jodhpur is famous for the distinctive colour of its buildings, a reminder of the Brahmins, who used to paint their houses blue to deter insects and keep the dwellings cool during the summer.
+Have a delicious morning breakfast before you set out for Jodhpur from Jaisalmer.
+Jodhpur, famous for the distinctive colour of its buildings, a reminder of the Brahmins, who used to paint their houses blue to deter insects and keep the dwellings cool during the summer.
 We will visit this old city encircled by an imposing wall and accessed through eight magnificent gates, which also is home to the majestic Mehrangarh Fort which has the reputation of being the most impressive Rajput fort in India.

 Our next stop within the old city will be the Jaswant Thada, a beautiful marble crematorium constructed for the maharajahs in the 19th century.
 Our trip to Jodhpur will not be complete without a visit to the grand and ornate Umaid Palace which is part museum, part royal residence and part hotel.
 We will also visit the Sadar and Kapra bazaars where you can shop textiles, ceramics, spices and silver jewelry.